 TEACHER, VIOLIN LESSONS

-Djoi Louise Mercado Anacio is an 18 year old multi talented and gifted musician.
+Djoi Louise Mercado Anacio is a multi talented and gifted musician.
 She started playing the violin in the Philippines at the age of 10.

 Upon migrating into Regina, SK ,Canada in 2014, Djoi passed the audition conducted by the South Saskatchewan Youth Orchestra where she played 1st Violin for 3 years.